Home » Best Time to Visit » Istanbul in 2025: When’s the Ideal Time to Go?

 Houses near the water body in Istanbul.

 July is the driest month in Istanbul, with summers peaking at almost 30 degrees Celsius in the city.
 Explore the indoor experiences during the mid-day and venture out when the sun is low in the sky.
 Turn to rejuvenation with Turkish bath and spa experiences.
 The warm embrace of the summer sunset would nudge you to watch the Bosphorus sparkle and glow under it.
-Its captivating beauty allures you to enjoy a satiating brunch at rooftop cafes or take a serene boat ride on the sparkling waters.
-The long days mean more time to explore the rich heritage and scenic beauty of this fascinating city.
+Its captivating beauty lets you enjoy a satiating brunch at rooftop cafes or take a serene boat ride on the sparkling waters.
+The long days mean more time to explore this fascinating city’s rich heritage and scenic beauty.
 July in Istanbul is probably best for those who don’t mind the heat and are looking for a lively, summery atmosphere.

 August (18°C to 27°C)

 The summer vibes continue with settings ideal for outdoor visitors who love bustling streets and outdoor cafes.
-You will definitely find the popular cafes, attractions, and Grand Bazaar packed with crowds.
+You will find the popular cafes, attractions, and the Grand Bazaar are crowded.
 It is best to look for indoor activities, just like in July, to stay away from the scorching sunshine.
 However, if you do want outdoor experiences, start early in the day and wind up with an afternoon brunch at Istanbul’s quaint cafes.
 Alternatively, begin your day in the late afternoon, just as the sun shifts a bit near the horizon and its heat becomes milder.
 The city comes alive in the evening, with people enjoying their time on rooftop bars and taking evening strolls at Ortaköy.
-To steer away from the crowd, take a detour to visit Balat, Kadıköy, and Kuzguncuk.
+To avoid the crowd, take a detour to visit Balat, Kadıköy, and Kuzguncuk.

 September (15°C to 25°C)

-September still feels like an extension of summer, but you can definitely feel that it is the last leg of the sunny season.
-You can see the lovely transition from the hot summer to the cooler autumn vibes with the fall foliage begins to form.
-It’s an amazing time to enjoy long strolls and exploring without breaking a sweat.
+September still feels like an extension of summer, but it is the last leg of the sunny season.
+You can see the lovely transition from the hot summer to the cooler autumn vibes as the fall foliage begins to form.
+It’s an amazing time to enjoy long strolls and explore without breaking a sweat.
 The tourist scene in September is noticeably lighter than in July or August as the summer crowds start to thin out.
 However, the city still buzzes with a lively energy.
-You can pretty much go all around the city and experience everything you want.
+You can go around the city and experience everything you want.

 October (12°C to 19°C)